mui/base-ui/docs/data/base/components/preview-card/preview-card.md

 ## Backdrop

-You may dim content behind the Hover Card in order to draw more attention to it by rendering an optional backdrop.
+You may dim content behind the Preview Card in order to draw more attention to it by rendering an optional backdrop.

 ```jsx
 <PreviewCard.Root>